sammbetts/backstage-plugin-status-page/README.md

 # Backstage Plugin: status-page

-Welcome to the status-page plugin for [Backstage!](https://backstage.io/)
+Welcome to the service health plugin for [Backstage!](https://backstage.io/)

 This plugin displays the status and active incidents of third party services directly in Backstage.